 The 10’s multiplication facts are typically an easy set of facts to learn.

-When you multiply 6×10, you increase the place values one place to get the product 60.
+When you multiply 6×10, you shift the digits one place to the left to get the product of 60.

 It’s also very important to reinforce the commutative property.

 This means that the order of factors does not change the product.
-For example, if students are faced with an equation like 7×10, they should see the 10 as one of the factors, and know that they can use the 10’s strategy to solve this equation.
-In this case students can think, “add a 0 to 7 to make 70.”
+For example, if students are faced with an expression like 7×10, they should see the 10 as one of the factors, and know that they can use the 10’s strategy to solve this equation.

 Reinforce the 10’s multiplication facts with this set of task cards.
 Students will learn conceptually through problem-solving, using arrays, strategic thinking, finding missing numbers, skip-counting, picture representations, and more:

 Multiplication Equation of the Day: Multiplication Fact Booklets

 The Multiplication Station: a Self-Paced Program for Mastering the Basic Multiplication Facts